sassoftware/python-swat/doc/source/install.rst

 Note that this package is merely a client to a CAS server.
 It has no utility unless you have a licensed CAS server to connect to.

-If you do not already have a modern Python installation, it is highly recommended that you install the `Anaconda Python distribution <https://www.continuum.io/downloads>`_ from Continuum Analytics.
-This distribution includes dozens of commonly used Python packages, and can even be installed without administrator privileges.

 If you do not have ``pip`` installed, you can use ``easy_install pip`` to add it to your current Python installation.